CrayLabs/SmartSim/README.md

 ### Ray on PBS

 Below is an example of how to launch a Ray cluster on a PBS system and connect to it.
+As we can see, only minor tweaks are needed to port our previous example to utilize a different launcher.

-In this example, we set `batch=True`, which means that the cluster will be started requesting an allocation through Slurm.
+Once again, we set `batch=True`, which means that the cluster will be started requesting an allocation, this time through PBS.
 If this code is run within a sufficiently large interactive allocation, setting `batch=False` will spin the Ray cluster on the allocated nodes.

 ```Python
 import ray